figueiredoft/MTFP/README.md

 K.txt (skills / individuals)

-In this way, as in each folder related to the number of vertices of the graphs there are 3 classes with 6 instances, there are 18 different configurations to combine with 9 different graphs, generating a total of 162 instances for each type of cardinality of vertices (25, 50, 100).
-Then, there are a total of 486 instances for MTFP.
+In this way, as in each folder related to the number of vertices of the graphs there are 3 classes with 6 instances.
+Therefore, there are 18 different configurations to combine with 9 different graphs, for each type of cardinality of vertices (25, 50, 100), generating a total of 486 instances for MTFP.